 Alternative Routes Don't Actually Go TO Machu Picchu

 This is perhaps one of the most misunderstood concepts about the alternative hikes and treks in Peru.
 Do these hikes let you walk in to Machu Picchu?
 No. But they all include a visit of Machu Picchu.
+It's important to understand the difference.

 People think that when the Inca Trail is sold out they can book one of these alternate hikes and still hike in to the ruins.
 It's not your fault that you think this!
 Operators advertise alternative hikes TO Machu Picchu.
 I would think that means you get to hike in.
 But.
 That is not the case.
 All the alternative treks end in Aguas Calientes and usually there is an overnight in a hotel.
 The next day hikers take the shuttle buses to the main entry with the travelers who arrive by train.
-(I'm not counting the ride on the shuttle bus and walking through the main entry gate as "hiking to Machu Picchu.")

 There is only 1 path that literally take you in to the Machu Picchu National Park on foot.